dotfilesh/ops/k8s/clusters/kclt-01/apps/auth/authentik/cnpg-cluster/README.md

 ## Backups

 I am using Ceph's S3 rigamaroll, which I initiate using an `ObjectBucketClaim`.
-The OBC generates a new bucket with a unique name, stored in a configmap; and a corresponding user with total privileges over that bucket, stored in a secret.
+This will

 For example, if I created an OBC with the name of `cloudnative-pg-backup`, the configmap would have two fields: